Resources to support you in time of difficulty

 Safe Spaces, which is a joint Catholic/Anglican initiative, is independently managed by the charity Victim Support.

-Hangleton and West Blatchington Foodbank operates out of the parish hall at St George's and provides short-term food aid to people who are referred to them for help.
+Hangleton and West Blatchington Foodbank operates out of the parish hall at St George's (but independently of the parish) and provides short-term food aid to people who are referred to them for help.
+Information about referrals is on their website.